-Long-term community planning requires an understanding of the physical limitations of the area, as well as its market.
-The market analysis summarized herein focused on identifying opportunities for market-supported land uses within the Town of Lyons (the Town) and, more specifically, within the Lyons PPA.
+Long-term community planning requires an understanding of the physical limitations of the area as well as its market.
+The market analysis summarized herein focused on identifying opportunities for market-supported land uses within the Town and, more specifically, within the LPPA.
 The purpose of the market analysis in the context of a planning effort such as this is fourfold: